Scrumy is a project management tool loosely based off of

 We were attempting to use Scrum to manage our projects, but the

-generic post-its we bought kept falling off the wall.
+generic sticky notes we bought kept falling off the wall.
 We looked for

 online solutions to scrum, but all of them were too complicated and expensive.

-All we really wanted was an online version of our wall post-its.
+All we really wanted was an online version of our wall sticky notes.
 So we made one.

 The original version of Scrumy is and will always be available for free.